Amazon to cut 16,000 jobs globally in fresh round of lay-offs

 Amazon plans to cut about 16,000 jobs globally as part of efforts to streamline its operations.

-The latest major round of lay-offs at the retail technology giant, confirmed in a blog post to staff, comes only three months after it axed around 14,000 jobs.
+The latest round of lay-offs at the retail technology giant, confirmed in a blog post to staff, comes only months after it axed about 14,000 jobs.

-It is understood that the majority of jobs impacted by the latest cuts will be in the US, but the UK operation will see some jobs axed.
+It is understood that the majority of jobs impacted by the latest cuts will be in the US, but the UK operation will see some positions removed as well.

 The company did not disclose how many UK workers will be affected.